ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ## Library Navigation

 For users who have logged into the instance, there appear on every Library and Project landing page, just before the Manifold footer, five navigation links labelled **Projects**, **Journals**, **Project Collections**, **My Starred**, and **My Notes**.
+From the **Journals** view, the navigation links alter slightly, providing a new options for **Journal Issues**.

 The first two links—**Projects** and **Journals**—mirror the links of the same names in the main Manifold menu and direct readers to the all Projects and Journals views described above.
+The **Journal Issues** view, available as a navigation option only from the **Journanls** view, allows readers to see every issue of every journal in one, paginated viewe.
 The behavior of the remaining links works as follows:

 ### Project Collections